Daniel-Lanchares/MSc-project/README.md

 fig = plot_hists(dataset, layout, figsize=(10, 8), bins=10)
 plt.show()
 ```
-## Requirements
+## Main requirements
-This code relies on glasflow.nflows for its implementation of normalizing flows...
+This code is built on **PyTorch** and relies on **glasflow.nflows** for its implementation of normalizing flows.
+Generating the datasets requires various gw related libraries, so one of the **igwn conda environments** is advised as a
+starting point.
+Requirements not yet incorporated to 'setup.py', pycbc required re-installation.